Enterprise websites Microsoft Graph connector

 Basic requires a username and password.

-OAuth 2.0 with Azure AD requires a resource ID, Client ID, and a client Secret.
+OAuth 2.0 with Microsoft Entra ID requires a resource ID, Client ID, and a client Secret.
 OAuth 2.0 only works with Cloud mode.

-The resource ID, client ID and client secret values will depend on how you did the setup for Azure Active Directory (Azure AD) based authentication for your website:
+The resource ID, client ID and client secret values will depend on how you did the setup for Microsoft Entra ID based authentication for your website:

 If you're using an application both as an identity provider and the client app to access the website, the client ID and the resource ID will be the application ID of the app, and the client secret will be the secret that you generated in the app.

-For detailed steps to configure a client application as an Identity provider, see Quickstart: Register an application with the Microsoft identity platform and Configure your App Service or Azure Functions app to use Azure AD login.
+For detailed steps to configure a client application as an Identity provider, see Quickstart: Register an application with the Microsoft identity platform and Configure your App Service or Azure Functions app to use Microsoft Entra login.

 After the client app is configured, make sure you create a new client secret by going to the Certificates & Secrets section of the app.
 Copy the client secret value shown in the page because it won't be displayed again.